 A unique color combination is a key way to express the personality of your brand.

 Color plays a huge role in how your audience perceives you.
-Whether you're running a small business as a solopreneur, or working in a big corporate, your business has a brand—and the colors you use are a part of that brand identity.
+Whether you're running a small business as a solopreneur, or working in a big corporate, your business has a brand—and so, you want to choose a unique and memorable color palette in order to build a lasting brand identity.

 Want to really nail your branding?
 Then check out our 20 actionable tips to build a winning visual brand identity.